carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ### PublishDir directive

 fixme make clearer

-Nextflow manages independently workflow execution intermediate results from the pipeline expected outputs.
-Task output files are created in the task specific execution directory which is considered as a temporary directory that can be deleted upon completion.
+Nextflow manages intermediate results from the pipelines expected outputs independently.

+Task output files are created in a task specific working directory which is considered as a temporary, normally this is under the `work` directory , that can be deleted upon completion.

-The pipeline result files need to be marked explicitly using the directive [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir) in the process that’s creating such file.
+The files you want the workflow to return as results need to be marked explicitly using the directive [publishDir](https://www.nextflow.io/docs/latest/process.html#publishdir) in the process that’s creating the file.

 ~~~
-publishDir <directory> , parameter1: val , parameter2: val ...
+publishDir <directory>, parameter: value, parameter2: value ...
 ~~~

 For example: